Terry Gilliam

 Top 250 Directors

-Key Genres: Fantasy, Fantasy Adventure, Fantasy Comedy, Science Fiction, Buddy Film, Drama
+Key Genres: Fantasy, Fantasy Adventure, Fantasy Comedy, Comedy, Science Fiction, Buddy Film, Drama, Adventure, Anarchic Comedy

-Key Collaborators: Charles McKeown (Screenwriter), Roger Pratt (Cinematographer), Necola Pecorini (Cinematographer), Lesley Walker (Editor), Katharine Helmond (Leading Character Actress), Jeff Bridges (Leading Actor), Christopher Plummer (Leading Actor), Tony Grisoni (Screenwriter), Mick Audsley (Editor), Julian Doyle (Editor), Michael Palin (Leading Character Actor), Jonathan Pryce (Leading Character Actor)
+Key Collaborators: Lesley Walker (Editor), Tony Grisoni (Screenwriter), Charles McKeown (Screenwriter), Roger Pratt (Cinematographer), Necola Pecorini (Cinematographer), Katharine Helmond (Leading Character Actress), Christopher Plummer (Leading Actor), Jeff Bridges (Leading Actor), Amy Gilliam (Producer), Mick Audsley (Editor), Julian Doyle (Editor), Johnny Depp (Leading Character Actor)

 "Gilliam likes the romantic vision available to apparently crazy people, as evidenced in both The Fisher King (1991) and his broken-off film about Don Quixote.
 Gilliam sees animation as creative, vitalistic, and emotional.
 His fish-eye lenses, fantastic sets, and caricatured acting all contribute to a cartoon-like sensibility in his live-action movies.
 In Twelve Monkeys, Gilliam takes the plot of La Jetée and changes it from a meditation on photography into a cartoon." - Steven Dillon (The Solaris Effect: Art & Artifice in Contemporary American Film, 2006)